maximilianalessandronmartin/maximilianalessandronmartin/README.md

 - Personal Raspberry Pi projects (because tinkering is fun 🧪)

 💼 **Professional background**
-I completed an apprenticeship as an IT specialist in application development and have since gained experience in enterprise environments and academic settings.
+I completed an apprenticeship as an IT specialist in application development and have gained experience in enterprise environments and academic settings.
 I combine hands-on experience with a constant drive to learn and apply modern best practices — including **clean code**, **test-driven development**, and **agile methodologies**.

 📫 **Let's connect**
 I'm always open to interesting discussions, collaboration, and new opportunities.